Lyall/FFXVIFix/README.md

 This is a fix for Final Fantasy XVI that adds ultrawide/narrow display support and more.

-### 🚩Currently this only supports the DEMO version.
+### 🚩Currently this fix only supports the DEMO version.

 ## Features
 ### General